-How to restore deleted recovery/boot partition in Windows 10
+How can I restore a deleted recovery partition in Windows 10?

 1. Repair Boot Configuration Data

-- Press and hold the Shift + F10 key combination and launch Command Prompt
+- Press and hold the Shift + F10 key combination.

-- Enter the bootrec /fixmbr command to repair the Master Boot Record in case it’s corrupted or damaged > hit Enter
+- Enter the bootrec /fixmbr command to repair the Master Boot Record in case it’s corrupted or damaged and hit Enter.

 - Now, enter the following two command and hit Enter after each one:

 - Reboot your computer and the deleted partition should now be restored.